xyb/drf-passwordless-jwt/README.md

 # email html message template file
 # set it to 'passwordless_zh_token_email.html' to use the built-in Chinese template.
 OTP_EMAIL_HTML = 'passwordless_token_email.html'

+# the http header name if you like to pass token via http header
+# it's useful when setup this as a forward auth service
+# for API gateway like using APISIX forward-auth plugin.
+AUTH_HEADER_NAME = 'Authorization'

+# verify via http cookie name as a forward auth service
+AUTH_COOKIE_NAME = 'Authorization'

 # 1: ssl smtp
 EMAIL_USE_SSL = 0